 In 2003, he was awarded a National Book Award for Distinguished Contribution to American Letters.
 King’s books have sold nearly 400 million copies, and it’s likely the world has lost count of how many movie adaptations of his work have been made.
 He is among the Top 10 best-selling and most popular writers of all time.
 Stephen King is considered by many to be the Poe and Dickens of our time.

 His talk will cover King’s complete body of work, beginning with very rare, unpublished juvenilia, and continue through King’s college writings, his first short stories, and his breakout novel, Carrie.
 The presentation will include details on King’s life, as well as his novels, short stories, his epic Dark Tower series, and the finest film adaptations of King’s work.
 Mr. Spignesi will also present an extensive and exclusive slideshow of memorable Stephen King images and moments.

-UNH Practitioner in Residence Stephen Spignesi—christened “the world’s leading authority on Stephen King” by Entertainment Weekly magazine—has taught the course, “The New Gothic Horror of Stephen King” at UNH.
+University of New Haven Practitioner in Residence Stephen Spignesi—christened “the world’s leading authority on Stephen King” by Entertainment Weekly magazine—has taught the course, “The New Gothic Horror of Stephen King” at the University of New Haven.
 He is the author of six books about Stephen King and his work, including The Stephen King Encyclopedia, The Lost Work of Stephen King, Vols.
 1 & 2, and The Essential Stephen King, and is considered one of the foremost experts on King.